Leo Isaac

-Leandro "Leo" Isaac (born February 2, 1961) is a Filipino former basketball player, commentator and former head coach of the Blackwater Elite in the Philippine Basketball Association.
+Leandro "Leo" Isaac (born February 2, 1961) is a Filipino former basketball player, commentator, and former head coach of the Blackwater Elite in the Philippine Basketball Association (PBA).

+He is chief operating officer of the basketball league Sinag Liga Asya.

 College career

 He played for the Mapua Cardinals in the NCAA from 1978 to 1981 and was voted MVP for the 1981 NCAA Men's Basketball Championship.
 His notable teammates include Joel Banal, Junel Baculi, and Bong Ramos.

 PBA career

 He played for Ginebra San Miguel from 1986 to 1991 and 1994 to 1995.
 In his rookie season in 1986, he helped Ginebra win its first ever championship during the 1986 PBA Open Conference.
 He earned his spot in coach Robert Jaworski's rotation as a reliable backcourt defender and his valuable contributions on defense helped the Gin Kings win two more championships in 1988 and 1991.

 Prior to the start of 1992 PBA season, he was traded to Pepsi for Tonichi Yturri, and then to Shell Rimula-X in exchange for Gido Babilonia and Leo Austria.
 He helped the Oilers win the 1992 First Conference championship against the San Miguel Beermen.
 He stayed with the team until the 1993 season.

 He retired from playing in the PBA after the 1995 season.